 We are especially interested in candidates who can contribute, through their teaching and/or service, to the diversity and excellence of the academic community.
-The University of Michigan is responsive to the needs of dual-career families.
-To apply, please submit a cover letter, current CV, DEI statement, teaching statement, and list of professional references to the University of Michigan Mechanical Engineering website: http://ummecheng.in/melecturersearch.
-Applications will be reviewed on an ongoing basis; however, preference will be given to applications received prior to April 1, 2021.
+The University of Michigan is responsive to the needs of dual–career families.
+To apply, please submit a cover letter, current CV, diversity, equity, and inclusion (DEI) statement, teaching statement, and list of professional references to the University of Michigan Mechanical Engineering website: https://ummecheng.in/lecturersearch.
+Applications will be reviewed on an ongoing basis; however, preference will be given to applications received prior to January 1, 2022.

-The University of Michigan has a strong commitment to Diversity, Equity, and Inclusion (DEI).
+The University of Michigan has a strong commitment to DEI.
 Details of the University’s comprehensive, five-year, DEI strategic plan – with updates on our programs and resources dedicated to ensuring a welcoming, fair, and inclusive environment – can be found at: diversity.umich.edu.
 The Michigan Engineering component of the University’s comprehensive, five-year, DEI strategic plan — along with updates on our programs and resources dedicated to ensuring a welcoming, fair, and inclusive environment — can be found at:

 This position is covered under the collective bargaining agreement between the U-M and the Lecturers Employee Organization, AFL-CIO, which contains and settles all matters with respect to wages, benefits, hours, and other terms and conditions of employment.